 Often people who have larger dogs that aren’t small enough to fit in the plane carrier bags ask whether they can buy a seat for their dog on the flight.
 Surely if their dog can take up the space of a seat or in front of a seat they can fly in the cabin?

 Unfortunately though, generally airlines don’t permit you to buy a seat for your dog on an airplane.
-There are only a small number of exceptions.
+There are only a small number of exceptions amongst commercial flights.

 In the USA, JSX permits an adjoining seat to be purchased for medium and large-sized dogs that are too large to fit in the regulation under-seat pet carriers, but still 65 lbs (29.5kg) or less.
 In this case, the dog is not permitted to sit on the seat, but must sit on the floor in front of it.
-JSX flies a limited but growing number of routes in the USA, particularly on the West Coast.
+JSX flies a growing number of routes in the USA, plus to Cabo San Lucas in Mexico.

 Etihad Airways, one of the few Asian airlines that allows pets to travel in the cabin, gives the option of buying an adjacent seat when flying in economy, or requires you to buy a seat if you are flying with a pet in business or first class.
 In both cases, a larger carrier bag is permitted, but the weight limit remains 8kg.